iwanders/scalopus/scalopus_tracing/README.md

   name and the provided name.
 - `TRACE_SCOPE_END("name")` Ends the duration started by the `TRACE_SCOPE_START` call with the same name.
 Trace id is based on the filename and the provided name.
 So this must be in the same file as its counterpart `TRACE_SCOPE_START`.
+- `TRACE_MARK_EVENT_GLOBAL("name")` Sends a global marker event, this is visualised as a bar that goes across all the processes in the trace.
+This can be useful for events that affect multiple processes.
+- `TRACE_MARK_EVENT_PROCESS("name")` Sends a process marker event, this is visualised as a bar that goes across all threads of the emitting process.
+This can be useful for process-level events which affect multiple threads.
+- `TRACE_MARK_EVENT_THREAD("name")` Sends a thread marker event, this is basically an infinitesimally short scope.

 Fictitous code to demo their respective use cases: